fnproject/tutorials/Flow101/README.md

     }

 ```
-:point_up: For illustration purpose, the above code is a simplification of the Fn Flow API and hence won't compile as is.
+:point_up: For illustration purpose, the above code is a simplification of the Fn Flow API and hence it won't compile as-is.

 If you've used a promises-style API before then this will be familiar.
 The closest analogue in core Java is the [CompletionStage API](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/CompletionStage.html) which was even called [`Promise`](http://cs.oswego.edu/pipermail/concurrency-interest/2012-December/010423.html) in a pre-release draft.